morganwest955/AI_ML_Portfolio/tensorflow_tflearn/README.md

 My code is intermingled in both Python files but not clearly labled.
+I don't exactly remember, but it was mostly the sections tweaking the neural networks for optimal results.